Jidenna: Style

 Jidenna stated that his major influences include KRS-One and Big Daddy Kane, as well as the Nigerian Highlife music genre.

 Over the years, the singer developed his personal style in college, where he learned about the power of fashion from his psychology professor Philip Zimbardo.
 However, he would not adopt his signature dandy style until the death of his father in 2010.
 Jidenna describes his look as "heavily inspired by the Harlem Renaissance with hints of traditional West African design," and a "marriage of European and African aesthetics."
 Jidenna currently resides in East Flatbush, Brooklyn.

 Appearances in popular media

 In September 2016, Jidenna was featured in an episode of the Netflix original series Luke Cage.
 Season 1 episode 5, "Just to Get a Rep", opens with Jidenna performing "Long Live the Chief" at the fictitious Harlem's Paradise.
 He performed "Long Live the Chief" and "Little Bit More" with a full band on The Daily Show with Trevor Noah in October 2016.
 Jidenna guest starred on Insecure in the episodes "Thirsty as Fuck," and "Shady as Fuck," which aired in November 2016.

-A chopped and screwed version of "Classic Man" featured in the Academy Award winning 2016 film Moonlight.
+A chopped and screwed version of "Classic Man" was featured in the Academy Award winning 2016 film Moonlight.